Prince Harry and Meghan's children Archie and Lillibet now a prince and princess, as a number of royal titles change

 Prince William, formerly known as the Duke of Cambridge, has now become the Duke of Cornwall and Cambridge, inheriting the additional title from his father.
 As the Duke of Cornwall, he is entitled to millions of dollars a year that are the net surplus from the Duchy of Cornwall landed estate that his father owned.

-He is not yet the Prince of Wales, the title traditionally given to the heir to the throne.
-The transfer of that title is not automatic, and William will only become the Prince of Wales when the title is given to him by his father.
+During King Charles' first address to the nation, he said that he had passed the title of Prince of Wales — traditionally given to the heir to the throne — to William.
+The transfer of that title is not automatic.

 Kate, formerly the Duchess of Cambridge, is now the Duchess of Cornwall and Cambridge, inheriting the title from Camilla.
-When, as is expected, William becomes the Prince of Wales, Kate will become the Princess of Wales, a title last held by William's mother Princess Diana.
+As William becomes the Prince of Wales, Kate becomes the Princess of Wales, a title last held by William's mother Princess Diana.
 Camilla was also technically the Princess of Wales before the queen's death, but she never used the title because of its association with Princess Diana.

 William and Kate's children, George, Charlotte, and Louis, have become the Princes and Princess of Cornwall and Cambridge, like their parents.
 When William becomes the Prince of Wales, their titles will change to "of Wales," as well.